How Our Smart Essay Grader Gives You Instant, Rubric-Based Feedback

 In Full Exams: When a student submits an exam that includes essay questions, the grader scores all of them in parallel alongside auto-graded questions.
 The review page shows per-question feedback and points earned — a complete picture of performance.

-The system is transparent.
+The grader scores against your rubric, not its own opinion.
 Students see exactly what criteria were evaluated and where they fell short.
 There's no black box.